-This chart shows the mind-blowing way Mike Bloomberg’s $62 billion fortune dwarfs the net worth of everyone else running for president
+This chart shows the mind-blowing ways Mike Bloomberg’s wealth eclipses all the other presidential candidates

 - source

-- Former New York City Mayor Mike Bloomberg is worth nearly $62 billion, according to Forbes.
+- Former New York City Mayor Mike Bloomberg maintains an enormous financial advantage in the 2020 presidential campaign: The business-information and media mogul is worth nearly $62 billion, according to Forbes.

 - That is about 13 times the combined net worth of everyone else running for president this year.